-1. General Information for Technical Specifications
+A. General Information about Technical Specifications

-Technical specifications are one of the most important elements of procurement because they-
+Technical specifications are one of the most important elements of procurement:

-- provide detailed information to bidders about the goods to be purchased - are the benchmarks against which the purchaser will judge the technical responsiveness of bids - are the basis for the contractual obligation of the supplier to the purchaser - are the criteria against which the purchaser will determine the acceptability of specific goods prepared by the seller for shipment.
+- They provide detailed information to bidders about the goods to be purchased. - They are the benchmarks against which the purchaser will judge the technical responsiveness of bids. - They form the basis for the contractual obligation of the supplier to the purchaser. - They are the criteria against which the purchaser will determine the acceptability of specific goods prepared by the seller for shipment.

-Technical specifications must be clear, accurate, and complete; otherwise, the procurement will not be able to proceed on schedule and the entire procurement process may be cancelled:
+Technical specifications must be clear, accurate and complete; otherwise, the procurement will not be able to proceed on schedule and the entire procurement process may need to be cancelled:

-- Questions raised by bidders can force the procuring entity to extend the deadline for bid submission to accommodate amendments to the bidding documents. - A significant number of bidders may misunderstand the requirements and quote items that do not meet program needs, forcing the procuring entity to reject all bids and restart the process. - The evaluation committee may be able to correctly identify a winning bid; if one is chosen for any other reason than what is specifically stated in the bidding documents, bidder protests may result, which can create delays in the procurement process. - Goods that do not meet program needs may be delivered because the supplier is under no obligation to supply goods other than what is specifically described in the bidding documents.
+- Questions raised by bidders can force the procuring entity to push back the deadline for bid submission to accommodate amendments to the bidding documents. - A significant number of bidders may misunderstand the requirements and quote items that do not meet program needs, forcing the procuring entity to reject all bids and re-start the process. - It may be impossible for the evaluation committee to correctly identify a winning bid, and if one is chosen for any other reason than what is specifically stated in the bidding documents, bidder protests may result, which can create delays in the procurement process. - Goods that do not meet program needs may be delivered because the supplier is under no obligation to supply goods other than what is specifically described in the bidding documents.

-Under any of the scenarios above, time and resources will be wasted: at a minimum, the delivery schedule will be delayed.
-Additionally, needs may not be met, legal problems may ensue, misprocurement may be declared, and funding may be lost.
+Under any of the above scenarios, time and resources will be wasted: at a minimum, the delivery schedule will be delayed.
+Further up the consequence scale, needs will not be met, legal problems may ensue, misprocurement may be declared and funding may be lost.

-In addition to specifications that are clear, accurate, and complete, public sector procurement requires that specifications be prepared in a way that will encourage maximum competition.
-They must be product neutral-must use generic terms and relative characteristics and performance requirements instead of brand names and superficial descriptions.
-If a brand name must be used, it must be followed by or equivalent.
-Non-functional requirements, such as color and exact dimensions, must have strong justification and may not be used to eliminate all but a specific brand.
+In addition to specifications that are clear, accurate and complete, public sector procurement requires that specifications be prepared in a way that will encourage maximum competition.
+They must be "product neutral".
+In other words, they must use generic terms, relative characteristics and performance requirements rather than brand names and superficial descriptions.
+If there is no way to avoid stating a brand name, it must be followed by "or equivalent".
+Non-functional requirements such as colour and exact dimensions must have strong justification and may not be used simply to eliminate all but a specific brand.

-Specifications must be written in industry-standard vocabulary to ensure there is no question about what is required.
-Medicines must be identified by the INN or generic name and described in scientific terms with reference to a specific pharmacopoeia.
-Medical devices can be described using a system developed in the European Community-the Global Medical Device Nomenclature (GMDN)-which is used in the U.S. and other countries.
-Using standard nomenclature eliminates misunderstanding and miscommunication because of variations in terms (in English) by different countries and through translations from other (main) languages.
+Specifications must be written in industry-standard vocabulary so there is no question about what is required.
+Medicines must be identified by the International Non-proprietary Name (INN) or generic name and described in scientific terms with reference to a specific pharmacopoeia.
+Medical devices can be described according to a system developed in the European Community which is used in the US and some other countries as well, the Global Medical Device Nomenclature (GMDN).
+The use of standard nomenclature eliminates misunderstanding and miscommunication due to variation in the use of terms (in English) by different countries and through translations from other (main) languages.

-Specifications are not only about the physical product in terms of technical and performance characteristics, size, units and quantity; but should also include a description of the-
+Specifications are not just about the physical product in terms of technical and performance characteristics, size, units and quantity, but should also include a description of:

-- intended use
+- Intended use

-- packaging and marking
+- Packaging and marking

-- packing and shipping marks
+- Packing and shipping marks

-- regulatory requirements
+- Regulatory requirements

-- standards and required certifications
+- Standards and required certifications

-- QA criteria, including detailed tests required
+- Quality assurance criteria including detailed tests required

-- acceptance criteria
+- Acceptance criteria

-- detailed activities to be performed by the supplier
+- Detailed activities to be performed by the supplier

-- documentation.
+- Documentation